our newly installed granite seating, sponsored in part by Toyota - Evergreen

 The school and the committee chairs would like to thank those who have helped in the past.

-Past members: Marsha Ahrens, Chris Alexiou (past Vice-Principal), Liz Barrett, Cindy Bate (past Vice-Principal), Kathy Batycky, Beverley Bell, Ruth Borst, Gerrit Buitenhuis, Gail Copeland, Ginny Devenish, Wendy Duncan, Carol Gall, Paul Fleiszer, Dyane Francoeur, Robbie Iles, Peter Kleschnitzki, Sharon Matz, Jeanne Mortimer (past co-chair), Gwen MacNair, John McNeil, Gloria Odorico, Nicole Ouellette-Panabaker, Margaret Rout, Lesley Sadler, Fatima Santos, Kim Stangl, Leslie Stock, LuAnn Turk, Bob van der Hoop, Sona van der Hoop, Gilene Wright,
+Past members: Marsha Ahrens, Chris Alexiou (past Vice-Principal), Liz Barrett, Cindy Bate (past Vice-Principal), Kathy Batycky, Beverley Bell, Ruth Borst, Gerrit Buitenhuis, Gail Copeland, Ginny Devenish, Wendy Duncan, Carol Gall, Paul Fleiszer, Dyane Francoeur, Robbie Iles, Peter Kleschnitzki, Suzanne LeClerc Harwood (past principal), Sharon Matz, Jeanne Mortimer (past co-chair), Gwen MacNair, John McNeil, Gloria Odorico, Nicole Ouellette-Panabaker, Margaret Rout, Lesley Sadler, Fatima Santos, Kim Stangl, Leslie Stock, LuAnn Turk, Bob van der Hoop, Sona van der Hoop, Gilene Wright,

 and Debby Morton of THE EVERGREEN FOUNDATION.